Etievant/NonTargetedHPV/README.md

 # NonTargetedHPV

-##  Increasing efficiency and reducing bias when assessing HPV vaccination efficacy by using non-targeted HPV strains

-Code for replicating the simulations in “Increasing efficiency and reducing bias when assessing HPV vaccination efficacy by using non-targeted HPV strains”, by Etievant, Sampson and Gail.
+Replication of the simulation studies in "Increasing efficiency and reducing bias when assessing HPV vaccination efficacy by using non-targeted HPV strains", by Etievant, Sampson and Gail.
+The methods described in the article are implemented in the file `EstimationFunctions.R`.

-### Packages required
+### Required packages

 ```
 gee, ggplot2, grid, gtable, parallel and xtable.